y-z-zhang/y-z-zhang.github.io/switching-chimera.md

 ---

 ### Synopsis
-Chimera states are dynamical states with coexistence of coherence and incoherence.
-They represent symmetry breaking phenomena in networks and have been observed in a wide range of systems with diverse local dynamics.
-A key question in the field is whether there exists a common mechanism that gives rise to chimeras in different systems and the stability of chimeras in small networks.
+In a sense, fully coherent or fully incoherent states in networks are a bit boring, since either everyone is doing the same thing or no one cares what everyone else is doing.
+This partially explains why chimera states have quickly become one of the favorite playgrounds of nonlinear dynamists, as they represent dynamical states with coexistence of coherence and incoherence.
+Since its initial discovery almost two decades ago, chimera states have been observed in a wide range of systems with diverse local dynamics.
+Some key questions of current interest in the field include whether there exists a common mechanism that gives rise to chimeras in different systems and the stability of chimeras in small networks.

-[//]: # (Recent evidence also point to the importance of chimera-like dynamics for unihemispheric sleep and seizures in the brain.)

 __Chimeras on a seesaw.__
 We recently discovered a class of new chimera states that is both robust and fragile to noise [[Phys.
 Rev. X 10, 011044 (2020)]](https://doi.org/10.1103/PhysRevX.10.011044).
 Such chimeras are robust to noise in the sense of attracting almost all initial conditions, and they are fragile to noise because arbitrarily small noise can qualitatively change the long-term dynamics (by inducing irregular switching between the coherent and incoherent clusters).
 We highlight an unexpected power law that emerges from this noise-induced switching, which contrasts with the exponential scaling observed in typical stochastic transitions and points to a fundamentally new switching mechanism.

+__What gives rise to chimeras?__
+One central quest in understanding chimeras is the identification of system-independent mechanistic explanations that can provide broad insights into the origin of such states.
+We recently showed that coherence in one part of a network is often sustained by incoherence in other parts, which points to a common mechanistic origin of exotic synchronization patterns such as chimera states [[Phys.
+Rev. Lett.
+126 094101 (2021)]](https://doi.org/10.1103/PhysRevLett.126.094101).
+This mechanism, which we term *incoherence-stabilized coherence*, can be interpreted as a deterministic analog of noise-induced synchronization and thus reveals a previously unnoticed connection between two disparate areas of active research.
+Our results have potential implications for epileptic seizures that arise from the excessive synchronization of large neuronal populations.
+For example, incoherence-stabilized coherence might provide insights into the counter-intuitive observation that seizures are often preceded by desynchronization and that high levels of synchrony can facilitate seizure termination.

 <!--
 ### Gallery